RenanEspinar/HomeCar/README.md

          v
     Home Assistant

-The media browser and mirroring launcher entries are disabled in the HomeCar Android Auto build.
+The media-browser and mirroring launcher entries are disabled in the HomeCar Android Auto build.

+---

+## Security changes in v0.1.1-beta

+The v0.1.1-beta update includes several hardening changes:

+- Direct exported access to the HomeCar/Fermata content provider is disabled in the Android Auto build.
+- Direct `file://` access through the content provider is blocked.
+- WebView file and content access are disabled.
+- Top-level WebView navigation is limited to HTTP and HTTPS schemes.
+- Geolocation and WebView permission requests are restricted to the configured Home Assistant origin.
+- Xposed IPC messages are validated by sender UID.

+Security review is still ongoing.
+In particular, inherited networking behavior and cleartext HTTP support remain under review because HomeCar intentionally supports local Home Assistant instances that may use HTTP.

 ---